lanalobster/Blog/README.md

 Project was stylized with Bootstrap 4

-Please run rails db:seeds to enable username generation
+Please run rails db:seed to enable username generation